ayushgit2498/Secure-Torrent-System/README.md

 ```
 ./run.sh
 ```
-4. Copy the directory of Peer on the laptop on which you want to start a peer,also create a virtual environment for the
-   peer and follow the below steps
+4. Copy the directory of Peer on the laptop on which you want to start a peer,also create a virtual environment for the peer ```virtualenv -p python3 venv``` and follow the below steps

   - First activate the virtual environment
     ```